gregl83/monotonic-id/README.md

 The following are the supported options for creating a new monotonic-id instance.

-- `options` - (Object | null) node-uuid.v1 options for when mid is NOT supplied
+- `options` - (Object | null) node-uuid.v1 options for when mid is NOT supplied.
-  - `options.node` - (Array) Node id as Array of 6 bytes (per 4.1.6).
+  - `node` - (Array) Node id as Array of 6 bytes (per 4.1.6).
 Default: Randomly generated ID.
-See note 1.
-  - `options.clockseq` - (Number between 0 - 0x3fff) RFC clock sequence.
+  - `clockseq` - (Number between 0 - 0x3fff) RFC clock sequence.
 Default: An internally maintained clockseq is used.
-  - `options.msecs` - (Number | Date) Time in milliseconds since unix Epoch.
+  - `msecs` - (Number | Date) Time in milliseconds since unix Epoch.
 Default: The current time is used.
-  - `options.nsecs` - (Number between 0-9999) additional time, in 100-nanosecond units.
+  - `nsecs` - (Number between 0-9999) additional time, in 100-nanosecond units.
 Ignored if `msecs` is unspecified.
 Default: internal uuid counter is used, as per 4.2.1.2.
-- `mid` - (String | Buffer) string id or buffer to cast as a monotonic-id
+- `mid` - (String | Buffer) string id or buffer to cast as a monotonic-id.

-For more information on options checkout the [node-uuid readme](https://github.com/broofa/node-uuid).
+For more information on options checkout the [node-uuid v1 docs](https://github.com/broofa/node-uuid).

 ## License